Sir Griffith Williams, 1st Baronet: Biography

 account of the loyal services of his late uncle.
 Archbishop John Williams), created a baronet, on 17 June 1661, by the King Charles II.
 He died towards the end of 1663.
-His son and heir Sir Robert Williams.
+His son and heir was Sir Robert Williams.

 Family

 Williams married, in or before 1627, Gwen (died in 1676), daughter of Hugh Bodwrda, of Bodwrda, Carnarvonshire.
-The will of his widow.
 They had nineteen children.